-4.5 TOWN OF PENETANGUISHENE OFFICIAL PLAN
+4.4 TOWN OF PENETANGUISHENE OFFICIAL PLAN

 Schedule "A" - Land Use of the Town of Penetanguishene Official Plan designates the subject property as Rural designation.
 Figure 6: Penetanguishene Official Plan - Schedule "A" - Land Use illustrates the Rural designation applicable to the subject property.
 Figure 7: Penetanguishene Official Plan Schedule 'B1' - Policy Overlay illustrates the Environmental Protection overlay category applicable to the subject property.
-Figure 8: Schedule 'B2' - Source Protection Policy Overlays classifies the proposed Severed Lots 1-5 as WHPA Q1 and Q2 and significant ground water recharge area.
+Figure 8: Schedule 'B2' - Source Protection Policy Overlays classifies the proposed Severed Lots 1-5 as Significant Groundwater Recharge Areas.
 Figure 9: Penetanguishene Official Plan Schedule 'C' - Transportation Network illustrates the Local Road category applicable to Gilwood Park Drive and Sandy Bay Road opposite the subject property.

-Our planning comments on the Official Plan policies below are highlighted in bold text with italics for ease of reference.
+Our planning response comments on the Official Plan policies below are highlighted with bold black text for ease of reference.

-Section 3.13.1, Source Protection of the Official Plan indicates the WHPA Q1 and Q2 Overlays relate to groundwater quantity and sets out policies to be met.
-In this case the proposed development is limited to five larger single detached dwelling lots serviced by municipal watermain and private septic systems.
+Section 3.13.1, Source Protection of the Official Plan addresses Groundwater Recharge Areas.
+In this case the proposed development is limited to five single detached dwelling lots serviced by municipal watermain and private septic systems.
 The septic systems are to be located in the rear yard with infiltration via filter bed and sand mantle.
 Hard impervious surfaces are to be limited to the driveway and building footprint.
-As municipal water services (versus individual wells) are proposed so groundwater levels will not be drawn down.
-In addition, the proposal does not involve non-residential uses identified under Section 59 of the Clean Water Act.
-The Functional Servicing Design Brief addresses development servicing including stormwater management.
-No stormwater management controls are proposed.
-Since the lots are very large, the percentage of impervious area is expected to be less than 15%.
-There will not be any directly connected impervious areas to a discharge point.
-Impervious areas will all discharge to pervious areas and are conveyed by sheet flow.
-Surplus runoff is expected to infiltrate in pervious areas with little or no runoff in typical storm events.
-In areas of low groundwater table, roof runoff will be directed to soak away pits.
-In addition, lengths of infiltration swales will be added to lots to capture and infiltrate runoff for up to 10mm storm event.
-Additional treatment of runoff beyond that provided by surface flow and infiltration swales is not necessary.
-These measures are addressed in the Functional Servicing Design Brief and proposed to be further detailed in engineering drawings to be prepared for inclusion in a land severance agreement (or site plan approval), as the case may be.
+As municipal water services (versus individual wells) are proposed groundwater levels will not be drawn down.
+In addition, the proposal does not involve non-residential use identified under Section 59 of the Clean Water Act.
+The Functional Servicing Design Brief addresses development servicing including stormwater management measures proposed for quantity and quality control such as enhanced swales, berms and soak away pits.
+These measures are addressed in the Functional Servicing Design Brief and proposed to be further detailed in engineering drawings prepared for inclusion in a land severance agreement (or site plan approval), as the case may be.
 This proposal in our opinion as planners satisfies the policy requirements of Section 3.13.1 of the Official Plan.